SayedShaun/Multimodal-and-Pipeline/README.md

 ### Sample Data

-- **.gitignore**: This file specifies intentionally untracked files to ignore in the Git repository.
-It's configured to exclude files and directories commonly generated during development or by the system.

 - **data_pipeline.py**: This Python script contains functions and classes for building and managing the data pipeline.
 It handles data loading, preprocessing, and transformation tasks necessary for feeding the data into the models.

 - **train.py**: This Python script is responsible for training the models.
 It imports the necessary modules, sets up the training environment, and executes the training process using the specified model architecture and training data.